liu-mich/liu-mich.github.io/index.md

 {% comment %} ##About Me {% endcomment %}

 I am an incoming Politics Ph.D. student and Centennial Fellow in the Social Sciences and Humanities at Princeton University.
-My research interests include public opinion, political communication, political psychology, and survey/experimental methods.
+My research interests include mass public opinion, political communication, political psychology, and survey/experimental methods.

 I hold a BA from the University of North Carolina at Chapel Hill and am from Charlotte, NC.